 Brescia University serves many students with disabilities, ranging from physical to psychological to learning disabilities.
 In order to be served, the student must advocate for him- or herself and provide the University with current, accurate, and reliable documentation.

-Students with disabilities who are attending Brescia University and need accommodations in order to be successful in college need to provide official documentation to the Academic Dean for academic accommodations and to the Dean of Students for non-academic accommodations.
+Students with disabilities who are attending Brescia University and need accommodations in order to be successful in college need to provide official documentation to the Office of Disability Services for academic accommodations and to the Dean of Students for non-academic accommodations.

-An IEP or 504 Plan in high school combined both accommodations and services; a college or university is only required to provide reasonable and appropriate accommodations.
+An IEP or 504 Plan in high school combines both accommodations and services; a college or university is only required to provide reasonable and appropriate accommodations.

 Since college is a major learning transition from high school, many students need some assistance adapting to this new educational environment.
 The Learning Center, located on the 2nd floor of the Administration Building, is designed to help.